 On the other hand, home ownership also entails obligations.
 The house or apartment must be maintained and renovated at certain intervals.
 If you rent out your property, taxes become due.
 Real estate is considered suitable for long-term asset accumulation.
 If you need a short-term financial credit, building up assets without real estate is the better solution.

 Goals and plans for your wealth accumulation

 You want to build up assets in order to secure yourself and your family financially and to fulfill your wishes?
 The most important prerequisite for wealth accumulation are realistic goals and a suitable strategy.

 Take time to plan your finances, review your goals and ask yourself what you want to achieve.
 Are you at the very beginning of your career or are you looking to invest existing savings for the long term?
 Although capital accumulation should begin as early as possible, you can also start building assets at 40 or later.
-In that case, however, your investment strategy should be different from the one you would use to build up your assets immediately after leaving school.
+In that case, however, the investment strategy be different from that used in asset accumulation immediately after graduation from high school.

 Financial security in old age is an important investment objective.
 When selecting investment opportunities in this context, profitability and security are more important than short-term liquidity.
 If you want to build up assets for a carefree retirement, then investments with a long-term perspective are particularly suitable.

 Mistakes in asset accumulation can cost a lot of money and, in extreme cases, lead to capital loss.
 The situation on the financial markets, which is difficult to assess, leads to the conclusion not to rely on just one investment option, but to combine several forms of capital investment.